Gaussian fluctuating Generally covariant diffusion: Discussion

-Given an ensemble $\ensemble{J_{\mu}}$, characterized by an initial value of $\ave{J_\mu(x,t_0)},D_{\mu \nu}(x,t_0)$ \eqn{jconf3} together with an analytical continuation can be evolved (i.e. $\ave{J_\mu(x,t)},D_{\mu \nu}(x,t)$ can be obtained for arbitrary $t>t_0$) in a generally covariant way (i.e. the evolution of the ensemble as a whole will not depend on the foliation chosen).
+We have achieved the aim set forward in section \ref{problem} Given an ensemble $\ensemble{J_{\mu}}$, characterized by an initial value of $\ave{J_\mu(x,t_0)},D_{\mu \nu}(x,t_0)$ \eqn{jconf3} together with an analytical continuation can be evolved (i.e. $\ave{J_\mu(x,t)},D_{\mu \nu}(x,t)$ can be obtained for arbitrary $t>t_0$) in a generally covariant way (i.e. the evolution of the ensemble as a whole will not depend on the foliation chosen).
 For such a calculation, however, the thermal spectral function of $\ave{\left[\tilde{J}_\mu(k),\tilde{J}_\nu(k')\right]}$ is needed to {\em arbitratry order} (the thermal average can then be transformed to arbitrary foliations using the tensor technique, see Fig. 2 and 3 of \cite{sampaio}).
 This is a good illustration of the fact that the cumulant and gradient expansion do not commute.

 A numerical implementation of this model, just as of \cite{sampaio}, is therefore well beyond the scope of this work.
 As shown in \cite{sampaio}, however, such a dynamics has a simple physical interpretation in terms of Crooks fluctuation theorem \cite{crooks}.
-Given a proper time $d\tau^2 \propto d^3 \Sigma_\mu d^3 \Sigma^\mu$ (the constant of proportionality is a scale of the dimension of a 4-volume, hence a Lorentz scalar), the probability of a configuration going forward $P\left(\ensemble{\mu_Q},\tau+d\tau|\ensemble{\mu'_Q},\tau\right)$ rather than in reverse $P\left(\ensemble{\mu_Q}',\tau+d\tau|\ensemble{\mu_Q},\tau\right)$ is the exponential of the relative entropy, which in the case of diffusion alone is related trivially to the chemical potential via the susceptibility $\chi_Q$
+Given a proper time $d\tau^2 \propto d^3 oigma_\mu d^3 \Sigma^\mu$ (the constant of proportionality is a scale of the dimension of a 4-volume, hence a Lorentz scalar), the probability of a configuration going forward $P\left(\ensemble{\mu_Q},\tau+d\tau|\ensemble{\mu'_Q},\tau\right)$ rather than in reverse $P\left(\ensemble{\mu_Q}',\tau+d\tau|\ensemble{\mu_Q},\tau\right)$ is the exponential of the relative entropy, which in the case of diffusion alone is related trivially to the chemical potential via the susceptibility $\chi_Q$

 where the entropy of a field of $\ensemble{\mu_Q}$ defined locally in $\Sigma$ is defined in terms of the volume hypersurface element $d^3 \Sigma_\mu$ and it`s normal unit vector $n_\mu$

 (In hydrodynamics $\beta_\mu$ would take the place of $n_\mu$).